 You never really know what to expect when you hit up a flea market.

 However, there are a few flea market guarantees.
 There are always vendors selling bootleg DVDs and phone cases/accessories, MLM distributors, a furniture guy, and then there are those vendors that have more of a garage sale vibe – those with the funky junk.
-And those are my favorite!
+And those are my favorites!

 Fayetteville’s Bragg Boulevard Flea Market was all of that and more!
 There were quite a few surprises at this flea market!